SodaWithoutSparkles/revanced-troubleshooting-guide/step-by-step/07-patching.md

 ==- Image for reference
 ![dont exit](https://github.com/SodaWithoutSparkles/ReVanced-troubleshooting-guide/blob/main/screenshots/140-dont_exit.jpg?raw=true)
 ===
-3. The process should take about 5 ~ 10 minutes
+3. The process should take about 2 ~ 10 minutes
 !!!
-The speed of patching depends on phone performance.
-Some reported that it took 35 minutes with a very old phone.
+The speed of patching depends on device performance.
+Some reported that it took 35 minutes with a very old device.
 !!!
 4. If you see any warnings, check out [the debug guide](/troubleshoot/00-trouble-shooting.md)